albar965/littlenavmap-manual/src/en/GLOSSARY.rst

     navigation system (TACAN) beacon.

 Userpoint
-    An user-defined waypoint like a bookmark, point of interest or visual reporting point (VRP).
+    An user defined waypoint like a bookmark, point of interest or visual reporting point (VRP).

+User Feature
+    Any display object like traffic patterns or measurment lines which can be added or removed by the user.

 UTC
     Universal coordinated time.
 Also: Greenwich time or zulu time.